KurtEzekiel/KurtEzekiel/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: fake that he is afradi of height
+- ⚡ Fun fact: fake that he is afraid of height

 <!---
 KurtEzekiel/KurtEzekiel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.